midarrlabs/midarr-server/README.md

 On server startup ***Midarr*** attempts to auto configure a few things:

-* Caches movie and series responses - this speeds up the querying of your library
+* Caches movie and series responses - this is required to speed up access to your library
-* Adds webhook / connect endpoints - this updates the cache
+* Adds webhook / connect endpoints - this is required to update the cache

 > __Warning__
 >